Center Game Accepted

 Defensive Observer Alya Dance thrives when there is plenty to calculate, while sandy Beach plays sharply — an aggressive Savage who lives for complications.
 A friendly entry point for picking up the structure and main ideas.

-Learning the Patterns in the Open Game
+Learning the Patterns in the Center Game Accepted

 novice